-For the creation of qualified electronic signatures or qualified electronic seals the QSCD uses the cryptographic algorithm
+For the creation of qualified electronic signatures resp. seals the QSCD uses the cryptographic algorithm

-RSASSA-PKCS1-v1_5 according to PKCS#1 v2.2 (IETF RFC 8017) with cryptographic key sizes of 2048-bit or 4096-bit.
+RSASSA-PKCS1-v1\5 according to PKCS#1 v2.2 (RFC 8017) with cryptographic key sizes of 2048 bit or 4096 bit.

-For the calculation of hash values the algorithm SHA-256 is supported31.
+For the calculation of hash values the algorithm SHA-256 is supported.